Probabilistic Fixed Ballot Rules and Hybrid Domains

 \section{Introduction}

 Our goal in this paper is two-fold.
-The first is to characterize a class of preference domains by means of some simple and well-known axioms.
-We call such domains {\it hybrid\textsuperscript{$\ast$} domains} and they are a suitable combination of the complete domain and the domain of single-peaked preferences.
-Our second objective is to comprehensively analyze the class of unanimous and strategy-proof random social choice functions (RSCFs) defined on hybrid\textsuperscript{$\ast$} domains.
-We refer to these RSCFs as \textit{Probabilistic Fixed Ballots Rules} (or PFBRs).
+The first is to investigate a class of preference domains by means of some simple and well-known axioms, without specifying any preference restriction.
+We call such domains {\it hybrid domains} since, loosely speaking, the preferences of these domains are revealed to be single-peaked at the ``extremes'' and unrestricted in the ``middle''.
+Our second objective is to comprehensively analyze the class of unanimous and strategy-proof random social choice functions (RSCFs) defined on these domains.
+We refer to these RSCFs as \textit{Probabilistic Fixed Ballots Rules}.

 Two familiar preference domains in the literature on mechanism design in voting environments are the complete domain and the domain of single-peaked preferences.
 The complete domain arises when there are no a priori restrictions on preferences (see \citet{G1973}, \citet{S1975} and \citet{G1977}).
 Single-peaked preferences on the other hand, require more structure on the set of alternatives.
 They arise naturally in a variety of situations such as preference aggregation \citep{B1948}, strategic voting \citep{M1980}, public facility allocation \citep{BG2012}, fair division \citep{S1991,BJN1997} and object assignment \citep{B2019}.